namdo1225/namdo1225.github.io/aboutme.md

 ## Overview

 Hi, I am Nam Do.
-I am a software engineer working at [Ephibian, Inc.](https://www.ephibian.com/) I have a bachelor's in computer science from the University of Arizona.
+I am a software engineer working at [Ephibian, Inc.](https://www.ephibian.com/) I have a Bachelor's in Computer Science from the University of Arizona.
 Previously I was a Web Development Intern at the Thaddeus Resource Center, pioneering the transition of the organization’s website from Webflow to Next.js.
 I also worked as an information technology student worker at the James E. Rogers College of Law for five years.

 ## My Skill
 <div class="stat-link">